-\para{Bunch-Davies vacuum} The set of ladder operators $a_\kvec^\IN$ may be used to define a vacuum state and construct a Fock space of multi-particle states.
-The vacuum state, denoted by $|0^\IN\rangle$, is defined by \ba{ a_\kvec^\IN \ket{0^\IN} = 0 \quad \text{for all $\kvec$} \;; } \ie, it is the state annihilated by all of the $\IN$ lowering operators.
+\para{Bunch-Davies vacuum} The set of ladder operators $a_\kvec^\IN$ may be used to define a vacuum state and construct a Fock space of multiparticle states.
+The vacuum state, denoted by $|0^\IN\rangle$, is defined by \ba{ a_\kvec^\IN \ket{0^\IN} = 0 \quad \text{for all $\kvec$} \per } That is, it is the state annihilated by all of the $\IN$ lowering operators.
 The vacuum state is normalized as $\left\langle0^\IN |0^\IN\right\rangle =1$.
-Despite the potentially confusing notation, one should not interpret $|0^\IN\rangle$ as an initial vacuum state, which evolves into another state at late times.
-It is worth remembering that we are working in the Heisenberg picture in which states are static; a system prepared in the state $|0^\IN\rangle$ remains in this state at all time.
+Despite the potentially confusing notation, one should not interpret $|0^\IN\rangle$ as an initial vacuum state that evolves into another state at late times.
+Remember that we are working in the Heisenberg picture in which states are static; a system prepared in the state $|0^\IN\rangle$ remains in this state at all time.
 Anticipating the application of this discussion to inflationary cosmology, we refer to $|0^\IN\rangle$ as the Bunch-Davies vacuum \cite{Bunch:1978yq}.
-In studies of inflationary perturbations, it is customary to assume that the universe is prepared in the Bunch-Davies vacuum state.
+In studies of inflationary perturbations, it is customary to assume that the Universe is prepared in the Bunch-Davies vacuum state.